Difficulties paying your Council Tax

 Your Council Tax bill tells you exactly when and how much you have to pay.

-If you don’t pay as requested we’ll send you a reminder notice and may take further recovery action against you.
+If you do not pay as requested we’ll send you a reminder notice and may take further recovery action against you.
 Failure to pay your Council Tax may affect your credit rating.

 Our policy on the recovery of monies owed to us can be found in the corporate debt recovery code (PDF 456Kb).